Use of freshwater resources

-Reported data on water abstraction and water uses do not have sufficient spatial and temporal coverage.
-Therefore, estimates based on country coefficients required in order to assess the water use.
-First, water abstractions are calculated and afterwards this is compared to the production level in industry and tourism movements in order to approximate actual water use on a given time resolution.
-This approach does not have the ability to assess the variations (i.e. resource efficiency) in water use contained in the time series.
+Reported data on water abstraction and water use do not have sufficient spatial and temporal coverage.
+Therefore, estimates based on country coefficients are required to assess water use.
+First, water abstractions are calculated and, second, these values are compared with the production level in industry and tourist movements in order to approximate actual water use for a given time resolution.
+This approach cannot be used to assess the variations (i.e. resource efficiency) in water use contained in the time series.

-Due to the reference volumes of reservoirs and lakes are not available, the water balance for reservoirs can only be quantified as a relative change, and not as the actual volume of water.
-This masks the understanding of actual water storage in, and abstraction from the reservoirs.
-Thus, the impact of residence time between water storage and water use from reservoirs is unknown.
+Because reference volumes for reservoirs and lakes are not available, the water balance for reservoirs can be quantified as only a relative change, and not as the actual volume of water.
+This masks the actual volume of water stored in, and abstracted from, reservoirs.
+Thus, the impact of the residence time, between water storage and use, in reservoirs is unknown.

-The sectorial use of water does not always reflect the relative importance of the sectors in the economy of a given country.
-It is, rather, an indicator describing which sectors environmental measures need to focus on in order to enhance the protection of the environment.
+The sectoral use of water does not always reflect the relative importance of the sectors to the economy of a given country.
+It is, rather, an indicator that describes which sectors environmental measures should focus on in order to enhance the protection of the environment.

-Population data update includes a new methodology developed to disaggregate data from NUTS2 to Ecrins FEC scale.
-In order to distribute population across Europe, the GEOSTAT 2011 grid dataset from Eurostat has been used.
-Then further aggregations required to be done in the spatial dimension to reach the Sub basin and Functional River Basin Districts scales.
-The population within the time range of a calendar year is regarded as stable.
-The variations are taken into account only in annual scale.
-Deviations from official reported data are expected due to the methodological steps followed.
+Population data updates use a new methodology which was developed to disaggregate data from NUTS2 scale to Ecrins functional elementary catchment (FEC) scale.
+In order to distribute population data across Europe, the Geostat 2011 grid data set from Eurostat was used.
+Then, further aggregations were performed in the spatial dimension to give the sub-basin and functional river basin district scales.
+The population within the time frame of one calendar year is regarded as stable.
+The variations are taken into account only for the annual scale.
+Deviations from officially reported data are expected because of the nature of the methodological steps followed.

-The data used were the nights spent per NUTS2 regions and at monthly scale in accommodation establishments provided by Eurostat.
-Due to the aggregation/disaggregation steps followed deviations from official reported data are expected.
-Tourist’s population has been added in the calculation as additional quantity on the stable (annual local residents) population.
+The data used were provided by Eurostat and were on the nights spent per NUTS2 region, at monthly scale, in accommodation establishments.
+Because of the aggregation/disaggregation steps followed, deviations from officially reported data are expected.
+The tourist population was included in the calculation as additional to the stable (local residents) population.

 Data sets uncertainty

-Quantifying water exchange between the environment and the economy is, conceptually, a very complex issue.
-A complete quantification of the water flows from environment to economy and, at a later stage, back to the environment, requires detailed data collection and processing which is not available at European level.
-Thus, reported data has to be combined with some modelling to construct the data for quantifying such water exchange, with the purpose of developing a good approximation of “ground truth”.
-But the most challenging issue is related to water abstraction and water use data as the water flow within the economy are quite complex to monitor and assess under current data availability.
+Quantifying water exchange between the environment and the economy is, conceptually, very complex.
+A complete quantification of the water flows from the environment to the economy and, at a later stage, back to the environment, requires detailed data collection and processing, which is not available at European level.
+Thus, reported data have to be used in combination with some modelling in order to construct the data for quantifying such water exchange, with the purpose of developing a good approximation of 'ground truth'.
+However, the most challenging issue is related to water abstraction and water use data, as the water flow within the economy is quite difficult to monitor and assess given the current data availability.
 Therefore, several interpolation, aggregation or disaggregation procedures have to be implemented at finer scales, with both reported and modelled data.

-Due to defects in Ecrins the coordinates of the stream flow stations that reported are not such accurate
+Because of defects in Ecrins, the coordinates of the stream flow stations reported are not very accurate.

-The Danube river basin district is accounted as one in Ecrins, so it aggregates a lot of regional and national information.
+The Danube river basin is accounted for as a single district in Ecrins, so it aggregates a lot of regional and national information.

-The water accounts and WEI+ results are currently implemented in the EEA Members and Western Balkans countries, excluding Iceland and Turkey.
-However, regional data availability affected parts of some countries (e.g. Cyprus, Malta, Poland, and United Kingdom) which have been removed from the assessment.
+The water accounts and WEI+ results have been implemented in the EEA member and Western Balkan countries.
+However, regional data availability was an issue for some river basins (e.g. Cyprus, Malta, Jarft (PL), North West (UK) and North East (UK) including Icelandic and Turkish river basins, which have been removed from the assessment.